sshchicago/admin/general/minutes/2024-05-01_genbod_minutes.md

 - Back Room (Will)
   - None
 - Back Yard (Kalina G)
-  - None
+  - Another work day coming up on May 12
+  - Soil to be ordered soon for the garden beds

 # Interest Groups
 - High Altitude Balloon (Jeff C)
   - If you are interested in HAB, come to the Chicago Makes Fair to see HAB in action
+  - HAB will continue after PRS - join us!
 - Electronics Group (Karl)
-  - Electronics group is on Mondays at 7:30
+  - Electronics group is on Mondays at 7:30PM
+  - Newbie discussion about resistors and stuff
 - Power Racing (Ben and Kalina)
-  - None
+  - Discussion at end of meeting

 # Business
   - Old Business
-    - $250 for after-party
+    - $250 for PRS after-party
+      - Rescinded and we will instead use the PR budget
+      - PR budget can be bumped later by vote to get us to end of FY
   - New Business
-    - $2900 for new rouer table and router by Chris W
+    - $2900 for new router table and router by Chris W
+      - Discussion ongoing on Discord

 # Potpourri and Action Items
+  - Drink Dmitriy's nearly expired Soylent!
-  - None
+  - PRS discussion

 # Next Week Action Items
   - None